mose247/RT-first-assignment/README.md

 ## Results and future improvements
 The code has been tested for quite a few laps (around 10), during which the robot seemed very reliable in driving around the circuit and accomplish the tasks required by the assignment.

-The only abnormal beahviour was detected in some cases when the robot had to align with a target that had found.
-In fact, for particular configurations of the target, the robot, instead of covering the smallest angle to align with it, turns in the opposite direction and covers the bigger one.
-This beahviour can be adressed to the sign of the controlling signal produced by the PD controller, in particular:
-- if the control signal is negative, the robot turns counter-clockwise;
+The only abnormal beahviour was sometimes detected when the robot had to align with a target before approaching it.
+In fact, for particular targets' configurations, the robot, instead of covering the smallest angle to align with them, turns in the opposite direction and covers the bigger one.
+This beahviour can be adressed to the sign of the controlling signal produced by the PD controller that was implemented in order to turn of a precise angle.
+In particular, if the control signal is negative, the robot turns counter-clockwise, while if positive, it turns clockwise.
-- if the control signal is positive, the robot turns clockwise;

 Since this problem happens not so frequently and it doesn't compromise the execution of the other tasks, it hasn't been fixed.
 However, in the future might be solved.